zsherry168/zsherry168/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working on cleaning and reorganizing my GitHub
+- 🔭 I’m currently working on cleaning/reorganizing my GitHub and rebuilding my personal website with React
 - 🌱 I’m currently learning web development
 - 📫 How to reach me: sbz5250@psu.edu